from typing import IO, Optional, Union

 Use '-' for stdout.

-callback_always: book
+callback_always: bool

 Should the callback be run after each force call (also in the